Yixf-Self/CMLinux/README.md

 >
 So join us, and you will learn and build your Linux for yor *VM*

+# Project Progress
+20160706
+>
+Preparing localhost for deploying the temporary mirror of the LFS.
+>
+Testing all the URLs of source packages and retrieving them to the LFS folder.

 # Steps
 1. Form all scripts for installing and integrating a tiny and strong Linux in ***localhost*** starting with the localhost Linux.